Skip to Content

 • Site name + site logo

-• Theme (one of 22 built-in themes — see Extras)
+• Theme (one of the built-in themes — see Extras)

 • Header / Footer / Banner layout configuration